Roles of Government

 Definitions and Basics

 Most economic arguments for government intervention are based on the idea that the marketplace cannot provide public goods or handle externalities.
 Public health and welfare programs, education, roads, research and development, national and domestic security, and a clean environment all have been labeled public goods.
+Public Goods, from the Concise Encyclopedia of Economics

-Public goods have two distinct aspects—”nonexcludability” and “nonrivalrous consumption.”
-Nonexcludability means that nonpayers cannot be excluded from the benefits of the good or service.
+Public goods have two distinct aspects: nonexcludability and nonrivalrous consumption.
+“Nonexcludability” means that nonpayers cannot be excluded from the benefits of the good or service.
 If an entrepreneur stages a fireworks show, for example, people can watch the show from their windows or backyards.
 Because the entrepreneur cannot charge a fee for consumption, the fireworks show may go unproduced, even if demand for the show is strong….

 Government Spending, from the Concise Encyclopedia of Economics